 I have two majors concerns as I move forward on the Keto diet.
 Number 1, pizza.
 Number 2, cookies.
 Pizza, for my family, is not just food.
 It’s sort of sacred.
 Every Thursday night we order from our favorite place and we go home and celebrate having made it to the day before Friday.
 It’s a treat that my kids look forward to every week and it’s such a simple little indulgence that makes them so happy that I can’t not do it.

 What I can do, is order a Greek salad with chicken and eat that instead of pizza.
 And our favorite place makes a mean Greek salad, but it’s not pizza.
 So, I’ve been good and eaten the salad the first two weeks, but it will take A LOT of will power to sustain that.
 Who will win in the battle of weight loss against pizza?
 Weight loss is the underdog right now because he’s like 0-6 in my adulthood, but I always have loved the underdog.
 I’m definitely rooting for him.

 Cookies, my #2 concern is a bigger problem than pizza.
 First of all, I freakin love cookies so much it’s not normal.
 Secondly, my kids like cookies and they are kids and I’m not going to ban cookies from them just because I have zero self control when it comes to cookies.

 Additionally, I have tried I think 4 different Keto “dessert” recipes at this point and it’s bad, guys.
-Like, I made keto cheesecake brownies (a recipe I did NOT find on Keto Dash, btw) and they tasted like mud with chemicals in it.
+Like, I made keto cheesecake brownies (a recipe I did NOT find on Keto Bootstrap, btw) and they tasted like mud with chemicals in it.
 They tasted exactly like what I imagine mudpies would taste like, but with a dash of chemicals sprinkled in.
-I’m still working on the dessert thing and I have pinned a few from Keto Dash that I’m going to try and I will most definitely share any good ones I find.
+I’m still working on the dessert thing and I have pinned a few from Keto Bootstrap that I’m going to try and I will most definitely share any good ones I find.

 The Keto Recipes that Worked